Presentable signatures and initial semantics: Examples of presentable signatures

 Let $R$ be a monad with a sequence of module morphisms $\fix_n : n \times (R^{(n)})^n \to R$.
 We call this family \emph{coherent} if, for any $p, q \in \NN$ and $u : p \to q$, the following diagram commutes:

 These conditions have an interpretation in terms of a coend, just as we already encountered in Section~\ref{sec:kleisli_substitution}.
-This leads us to the following \begin{definition} Given a monad $R$, we define a \emph{coherent fixed-point operator on $R$} to be a module morphism from $\fixcoend{R}$ to $R$ where, for every $n\in\NN$, the $n$-th component is a (rough)\footnote{As in Section \ref{sec:kleisli_substitution}, the invariance follows from the coherence.} $n$-ary fixpoint operator. \end{definition}
+This leads us to the following \begin{defi} Given a monad $R$, we define a \emph{coherent fixed-point operator on $R$} to be a module morphism from $\fixcoend{R}$ to $R$ where, for every $n\in\NN$, the $n$-th component is a (rough)\footnote{As in Section \ref{sec:kleisli_substitution}, the invariance follows from the coherence.} $n$-ary fixpoint operator. \end{defi}